 Click here to browse through recommended programming for use with the Nevada Career Explorer.
 These programs, both for youth and adults, are intended to help integrate the Nevada Career Explorer into Nevada libraries.

-Already in place in 9 southern Nevada libraries, the Nevada State Library is extending the reach of the Nevada Career Explorer to all Nevada libraries.

 The Nevada Career Explorer is a free website made possible by the Nevada State Library, Archives and Public Records and the Institute of Museum and Library Services (IMLS).
 The Career Explorer is a place to find not just a job, but a career you’ll love.
 Explore over 900 careers, countless educational and certification opportunities, or learn more about yourself and the careers made for you by taking a self-assessment.
 The Career Explorer is designed to help you better understand yourself, what you want out of work, and what kinds of jobs you’ll love.
 From there it layers in critical local and statewide data, including Nevada’s in-demand industries, sectors, careers, and pathways, to help inform an actual plan to get where you want to go.

 Visit nv.headed2.com today and register for an account.
 All you need is your Nevada library card!